Gang Show

 The scarf or neckerchief of the London Gang Show, worn by a former member of the cast.

 A Gang Show is a theatrical performance by members of Scouts and Guides.
 The shows are produced with the dual aims of providing a learning opportunity for young people in the performing arts, as well as contributing to the artistic and cultural growth of their local community.

-Gang Shows will have members of all ages involved, however, the on-stage performers are often limited to current Youth Members (those being aged under 25 in most cases).
-A large amount of other areas will have members of all ages, including backstage, technical, administration, management and other areas.
+Gang Shows have members of all ages involved, however, the on-stage performers are often limited to current youth members (aged under 25 in most cases).
+Other areas have members of all ages, including backstage, technical, administration and management.

 Gang Shows are entirely volunteer run, and often feature a majority of work written by Scouting and Guiding members.
-This may be new work, or may be existing works adapted to suit the show's intended narrative.

-The shows may be a simple affair in a local scout hall, but are often more involved and take place in a local theater.
-A season may only run for a single weekend, but performance seasons lasting one or two weeks are common.
+The shows may be a simple affair in a local scout hall, but often take place in a local theater.
+A season may run for a single weekend, but performance seasons lasting one or two weeks are common.
 Tickets to these shows are often available to the public, and can be a useful tool to engage the local community in Scouting.